19hours/sg-statutes/Acts/State Courts Act.md

 ### Equity jurisdiction

 26\.
-A District Court shall have all the jurisdiction of the High Court to hear and try any of the following proceedings:
+Without prejudice to the generality of section 19, a District Court shall have jurisdiction under section 19(2) to hear and try any of the following proceedings:

 (a) proceedings for the administration of the estate of a deceased person, where the amount or value of the estate does not exceed the District Court limit;